pcengines/pcengines.github.io/_posts/2021-06-30-PC-Engines-Firmware-v4-14-0-2.md

 The persistent runtime configuration works only when migrating from versions v4.14.0.1 and later.
 The feature is not yet supported on apu1.
-Flashrom version needs to v1.1 or newer.
+Flashrom version needs to be v1.1 or newer.